rainazakir/asocialdynamics/README.md

 ```
 python3 <Timesteps> <No._of_agents> <t_u> <t_d> <t_e> <q_a> <eta> <plot_or_no> <eta_a> <n>
 ```
 Vary <eta> to include asocial dynamics to the system and <eta_a> to bias the dynamics synergetically or antagonistically.
-Parameter <n> specifies the number of options.
+Parameter <'n'> specifies the number of options.
 Specify the number of repetitions within the code.
 The output file gives you the  (i) evolution of agents in each state A_D, B_D, A_E, B_E and U (for CI) across last X timesteps

 ## Plotting data